 eBay is a walled garden.
-It’s busy and has millions of buyers out there for you.
-But there is more to the internet than eBay.
+It’s busy and has millions of buyers for you.
+But there’s more to the internet than eBay.
 You can boost your eBay sales by marketing online.
-One of the most talked about opportunities is social media.
+One of the most talked about opportunities is social media marketing.
 That means sites such as Facebook, Twitter, LinkedIn, MySpace and other activities such as blogging.

 Twitter has grown phenomenally in the past year or so and is now a mainstream website used by millions at home and abroad.
 If you’ve opened a newspaper in the past year you can’t have missed it.
 The same’s true of Facebook.
 Both Twitter and Facebook offer the best options to eBay sellers who want to have a go at social media.

 Blogging is also a great opportunity.
 A blog is basically a website where you can write about anything you like and also publish other content such as videos and photos.
 Setting up a blog can be free and easy, depending on what service you choose.
-Open source software WordPress comes highly recommended and is free: you just need to pay for the hosting and design.
+All Frooition e-commerce websites come with a blog.

-If social media seems scary, you’re right to be cautious: time is your most valuable commodity and wasting any of that or getting behind in the essential tasks of running your business would be a bad thing.
-But by approaching social media with discipline and a clear idea of what you want to achieve, you can reap some benefits.
+If social media seems scary, you’re right to be cautious: time is your most valuable commodity and wasting any of that or getting behind in the essential tasks of running your business would be bad.
+But if you approach social media with discipline and clear goals, you can benefit.

 There are two key benefits of social media to an eBay seller: the first if traffic.
-Sites like Facebook and Twitter have a massive following with millions of visitors every day.
+Sites like Facebook and Twitter have millions of visitors every day.
 It’s possible to get a little bit of that action and increase the number of people viewing your listings.

-The second benefit, especially if you already have your own website, is a SEO (search engine optimization).
+The second benefit, especially if you already have your own website, is SEO.
 Blogging, in particular, is a good way of building your site content and creating valuable inbound links to build the prominence of your site in web searches.

 Here are a few ideas that you can try:

 Build a Facebook fan page for your eBay sales.
 Even your granny is on Facebook these days so it’s a great audience to plug in to.
-Your easiest option is to build a Facebook fan page for your business including links to your shop and items you want to shift.
+Your easiest option is to build a Facebook fan page for your business including links to your shop.
 One of the best ways to utilize Facebook is to offer discounts and deals exclusively to Facebook fans to tempt them.